itzzexcel/notifier-oem/README.md

   - `/refetch` – checks for changes manually without depending on the timer.

 ## Notes
-- Keep your token private; do not commit real secrets.
 - If your machine does not have `warp-cli`, run without `--warp`.
 - Update IDs to match your server to avoid missing channel/guild errors.